 The two transformations, moving the strut pairs to one end or the other of their danglers, produces the same double edge tetrahedron.

 As with the transformations described above, the oscillations between the two double-edged tetrahedra may be stopped at any point in the process.
-The models do some seem to prefer any one state over another, and will hold their shape in the transitional stages as well as at the extremes.
+The models do not some seem to prefer any one state over another, and will hold their shape in the transitional stages as well as at the extremes.

 The 12-strut tensegrity transforming between two orientations of the double-edge tetrahedron via its spherical phase.